Prepare Your East Bay Garden For Winter Weather

 Citrus trees, bougainvillea, succulents, and other frost-sensitive plants are most vulnerable during clear, cold nights.
 Even one true frost can damage leaves, flowers, stems, and young fruit.

-Best Practices for Frost Protection
+Best Practices & Garden Accessories for Frost Protection

-• Cover plants before sunset using specially designed re-useable frost blankets.
-You can also use old sheets or very lightweight fabrics.
+Cover plants before sunset using special lightweight & re-useable frost blankets.This unique gardening tool is designed to protect your cold-sensitive plants.
+In a pinch, you can also use old sheets or very lightweight fabrics.

-• Avoid using plastic sheeting as it can trap cold moisture and damage leaves.
+Avoid using plastic sheeting as it can trap cold moisture and damage leaves.

-• Water soil lightly before a freeze because moist soil holds heat better than dry soil.
+Water soil lightly before a freeze because moist soil holds heat better than dry soil.

-• Mulch a few inches high around the base of citrus trees and tender shrubs, keeping mulch a few inches away from the trunk.
+Mulch a few inches high around the base of citrus trees and tender shrubs, keeping the mulch a few inches away from the trunk.
 Your ring of mulch should have the shape of a large fluffy donut.

-• Group container plants together and move them closer to buildings or fences for added warmth.
+Group container plants together and move them closer to buildings or fences for added warmth.
 If rainy weather is expected to be extreme and windy, consider moving plants into a more fully protected area.

-• Remove frost covers during the day once temperatures rise above freezing to prevent overheating and excess moisture condensation.
+Remove frost covers during the day once temperatures rise above freezing to prevent overheating and excess moisture condensation.

 Manage Heavy Rain and Drainage